-A sensor detects a physical phenomenon and transforms the detected quantity into a proportional output through a process called transduction.
-This output might be pneumatic, mechanical, or electrical.
-Force transducers exploit principles of physics to generate electrical signals when they experience a physical force.
-They are classified depending on the physical principle used.
-The following are some common types of force sensors: hydraulic, pneumatic, capacitive, and strain gauge.
+A sensor detects a physical phenomenon (such as force) and then exploits a physical principle to convert the detected quantity into a proportional output through a process called transduction.
+The type of sensor is classified depending on the physical principle it uses and the type of output it generates.
 (See An Overview Of Load Cells, and The Versatile Strain Gauge Load Cell for more information about these sensors.)

 Strain Gauge Force Sensors